mikedoubintchik/wordpress-post-modal/readme.txt

 This plugin allows you to open up page or post content inside a modal window from another page.

 == Installation ==
-1. Upload `wordpress-post-modal.zip` to the `/wp-content/plugins/` directory and extract
+1. Upload `wp-post-modal.zip` to the `/wp-content/plugins/` directory and extract
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. Add the class `modal-link` to open the href of that link into a modal window.
 4. If you want to show an external page in the modal, add the attribute `data-div="#id"` to your .modal-link where the <strong>id</strong> is the container on the target external page that you would like to display inside the modal